dgatf/msrc/README.md

-# MSRC - Multi Sensor for RC - FrSky Smartport
+# MSRC - Multi Sensor for RC - Smartport, XBUS, SRXL

-This is a DIY project to send multiple sensors telemetry to Frsky Smartport using an Arduino Pro Mini 328P (3.3v or 5v) for a fraction of the weight and cost of the stock sensors
+This is a DIY project to send multiple sensors telemetry using an Arduino Pro Mini 328P (3.3v or 5v) for a fraction of the weight and cost of the stock sensors

+Compatible with the following RX protocols:

+- Smartport: FrSky
+- XBUS: JR, Spektrum
+- SRXL: JR, Jeti, Spektrum, Graupner, Multiplex, Beastx

 The following sensors are supported: